See all > Living & wellness

 A word to the wise though — while PCOS may make it more difficult to conceive, you can still get pregnant with the condition.
 This makes some form of birth control a must if you’re sexually active and don’t wish to become pregnant.

 If you live in Ontario, take birth control, and don’t feel that it’s helping to manage your symptoms of PCOS, speaking to a gynecologist can help.
 They may be able to recommend other treatments or another form of birth control instead.

 The final word on birth control and PCOS

-PCOS is a lifelong condition, so it’s no wonder that people want relief from aggravating symptoms like irregular periods, stubborn acne, and excess hair growth.
-Finding the right birth control can both protect you from pregnancy, and nix some of your PCOS symptoms.
-Sounds like a double win, right?
+PCOS is a lifelong condition and it’s normal to want relief from aggravating symptoms like irregular periods, stubborn acne, and excess hair growth.
+Finding the right birth control can both protect you from pregnancy and nix some of your symptoms — a double win, right?